$2$-node-connectivity network design: Additional applications

+The set of terminals of $H$ is $R=E_T$ and they have zero weights, and non-terminals have weights $w(f)=c(f)$ for all $f \in E$.
+In $H$, we need to find a min-weight node subset $J \subs E$ such that $H[J]$ is connected and $J$ has at least $k-1$ neighbors in $R$.
+This is an instance of the weighted {\sc Partial {\SSCDS}} problem, that by \cite{BN} is harder than {\sc GST}.
+However, note that the obtained instance has Property~1 - the neighbors of every terminal $r \in R$ induce a clique.
+Thus the problem is equivalent to finding a min-weight subtree with at least $k-1$ terminals, and it admits ratio $O(\log k)$, by \cite{BHL,KSS}.
+The overall (expected) ratio is $O(\si \log k)$.

-\begin{theorem} admits (expected) ratio $O(\si \log n)$. \end{theorem} \begin{proof} The problem can be reduced to the ``rooted'' version of the problems, when the subgraph should contain a specified node $s$, c.f. \cite{CK}.
-We apply the reduction from Section~\ref{ss:aug}, and root $T$ at $s$.
-For every node $v$, its parent edge in the tree will get the profit $p(v)$ of $v$.
-Next, consider the corresponding node weighted problem defined by the short-cut $(E,E_T)$-incidence graph $H$ with weights $w(e)=c(e)$ for all $f \in E$, and appropriate profits.
-Here we need to find a minimum weight subtree of profit at least $Q$, and it admits ratio $O(\log n)$, by \cite{BHL,KSS}.
-The overall (expected) ratio is $O(\si \log n)$. \end{proof}
+Now we give a simple proof that the following more general problem admits (expected) approximation ratio $O(\si \log n)$.

+We may consider the ``rooted'' version of the problem, when the subgraph should contain a specified node $s$ of zero profit, c.f. \cite{CK}.
+We apply the reduction from the previous section with stretch $\si$ on the costs, and root $T$ at $s$.
+For every node $v \neq s$, its parent edge in $T$ gets the profit $p(v)$ of $v$.
+Next, consider the corresponding node weighted problem defined by the same graph $H$ as in the {\sc $2$-Connected $k$-Subgraph} problem, with weights $w(f)=c(f)$ and profits $p(f)=0$ for all $f \in E$, while every node in $H$ that corresponds to an edge $e$ of $T$ has cost zero and inherits the profit of $e$.
+Here we need to find a minimum edge weight subtree of node profit at least $Q$, and it admits ratio $O(\log n)$, by \cite{BHL,KSS}.
+The overall ratio is $O(\si \log n)$.